 Plus, Amazon has a policy that says family members of the author's household or close friends are not allowed to submit "customer" reviews.
 They are allowed to participate in customer discussions, as well as submit editorial reviews that the author can post via Author Central.
 See Amazon and Author Central documentation for specifics on both customer discussions and editorial reviews.

 I shouldn’t have to even say this, but don’t ever, EVER play the game of making your potential reviewers or book launch team buy the book and then pay them outside of Amazon in order to get that important verified purchase status.
-That’s not just game playing.
-That’s downright unethical and violates Amazon policy.
+That’s not just game-playing.
+That’s downright unethical and violates Amazon's policy.

 The PDF Path to Lost Book Sales and Profits with Book Launch Teams

-The author could easily blow through his immediate potential reader/buyer audience with a book launch team, thereby losing all those potential sales.
-When I participated on these teams in the past, I didn’t buy the official book after being on the team.
+The author could easily blow through their immediate potential reader/buyer audience with a book launch team, thereby losing all those potential sales.
+When I participated in these teams in the past, I didn’t buy the official book after being on the team.
 Why should I?
 I already got it and read it.